China's seizure of Japanese ship has pre-World War Two roots

 Some Chinese legal experts point to cases involving Germany after World War Two as setting a precedent in China now.

-“Around 2007, Greece and Italy both handled forced war labor in Germany cases for Greek and Italian citizens, and issued judgments on their home soil,” said Pan Guoping, a professor of international law at Southwest University of Political Science and Law in Chongqing.
+“Around 2007, Greece and Italy both handled forced war labour in Germany cases for Greek and Italian citizens, and issued judgements on their home soil,” said Pan Guoping, a professor of international law at Southwest University of Political Science and Law in Chongqing.

 “In international law, the government represents the actions of the government or state, but that is separate from cases involving the assets of individuals.”